Do not miss the signals

 Do you need an external money boost?
 You may be able to re-finance your existing credit.
 Talk to your bank, or use (a mix of) alternative funding sources, such as crowdfunding, leasing, credit unions, and others.
 Perhaps you can ask your family and friends to co-fund you.
 To build trust, it is important, when you want to ask a bank or other third party to invest in you, to have some money yourself.

 Decree on Assistance to the Self-Employed (Bbz)

 You can apply to your local council to provide a loan under the Decree on Assistance to the Self-Employed (Besluit bijstandverlening zelfstandigen, Bbz).
-To apply, you’ll have to meet some conditions.
+To apply, you will have to meet some conditions.

 If you have too much debt to be able to pay back, even though your company is, in essence, sound, debt restructuring may be the solution for you and your creditors.
 Especially if your business is not a legal entity, debt restructuring is often a better solution than bankruptcy.

-The advisors of the Netherlands Chamber of Commerce KVK Financing Desk can help you when you find yourself in troubled waters.
+The advisers of the Netherlands Chamber of Commerce KVK Financing Desk can help you when you find yourself in troubled waters.
 They can also bring you in contact with other organisations, such as: